 Coming to Terms with the Addiction

 In order for a person to truly be able to overcome their addiction, they must first come to terms with the fact that they will never be able to return to a social “partier”, drinking or drugs.
 This is usually the most difficult acceptance to make, as many people have lived a large portion of their lives using substances in order to feel better.
 However, accepting this fact allows the individual to:

 - Go through a process of discovery as to how their addiction has shaped and destroyed their life

 - See the effects that their behaviors in the past have affected their loved ones, friends, jobs, pets, strangers, etc.

 - Learn coping tools to counteract cravings in the future, and use them to prevent old behaviors from returning.

 While not everyone chooses to work a 12 step program, they have been shown to help millions and millions of people, worldwide, since their creation over 80 years ago.
-The premise for the 12 step program is getting clean and sober, righting the wrongs of the past, and dedicating the future towards helping others.
+The premise of 12 step programs is getting clean and sober, righting the wrongs of the past, and dedicating the future to helping others.
 People who chose to work with and stick to a 12 step program often find that their life improves dramatically, their cravings stop, and they become useful and happy members of society.

 - There are also other recovery programs available such as Meditation Programs, SMART Recovery, Dialectical Behavioral Therapy, Celebrate Recovery, and more.